You’ve got your health. Check.

 So why wouldn’t you practice gratitude for a few moments a day?

-- Practice gratitude during meditation
+- Practise gratitude during meditation

 - Instagram the things you are thankful for or take photographs